gotthardp/lorawan-server/doc/Administration.md

    The lines are sorted by severity.
  * Seven most recent [Events](Infrastructure.md#events.md) and seven most recent frames received.

+ Note on Events
+ * 'too_late' events come from the packet_forwarder and means the packet arrived to late to be programmed into concentrator.
+ * 'too_early' events come from the packet_forwarder and means the packet is programmed too early in time, however because of an overflow it can mean 'too_late' as well, see [this issue](https://github.com/Lora-net/packet_forwarder/issues/47).

 The following configuration pages are available:
  - [**Server**](Server.md) enables configuration and monitoring and also